trans1 <-

 The experiment revolves around two variables:

-practice: the experimentally assigned duration of practice
+practice: the experimentally assigned duration of practice (in minutes)

 score: the total correct responses during the test.